eric-unc/magnum/README.md

 # MagnumVM
 MagnumVM is a custom process virtual machine.
-Made for [queer_hack 2021](https://queer-hack21.devpost.com/).
+It was made for [queer_hack 2021](https://queer-hack21.devpost.com/), where it was given 1st Place (wow, nice).
+My submission is [here](https://devpost.com/software/magnumvm).

 <img src="gayrust.jpg" width="200">